tomato23d/TravelandDestinationReviewApp/README.md

 # TravelandDestinationReviewApp

-## app in development

-## completed:
-routes, sequelizer model with three tables
+## application description as it is

+The application is in the development to provide traveller reviews for city attractions and various tourist activities.

+The application currently provides with search engine on existing reviews accompanied by average rating.

+Reviews can be posted and viewed.
+Charting on popularity of various places is under development (Rates tab).

 ## available for demo

-post a new review,
+post a new review;

-get an existing review with the search by destination place (city or else)
+get an existing review with the search by destination place.

+Please refer to the ReadmeandImages.pdf file for images of functionality.

 ## outstanding:

-application of recently learned technologies: handlebars, manage user sessions etc
+application of recently learned technologies of handlebars and management of user sessions.